 - 1 tsp ground cinnamon

-- 1 bulb of garlic, separated in cloves and peeled
+- 1 bulb garlic separated into cloves and peeled

 - 1 ½ tbsp salt